- Website Content Strategy

 Before producing your content creation strategy, it’s essential to conduct a thorough content audit on your website.

 This is so you have a good understanding of what existing content you have on your site, and how it has performed to date.
+You can then decide on your online content strategy moving forward.

 There could be multiple pages which are driving high volumes of traffic to your site and pages which are no longer serving a purpose.